THE PERFORMANCE ARCADE 2024

 Contribution to the kaupapa of the Arcade.

-The Performance Arcade is curated by Sam Trubridge (artistic director) and Graham Frost (associate director) working with a selection panel comprising NZ artists, producers, and curators.
+The Performance Arcade is curated by Sam Trubridge (artistic director) working with a selection panel comprising NZ artists, producers, and curators.

 We recognise the Mana Whenua of Te Upoko-o-te-Ika-a-Maui (Te Ati Awa, Taranaki Whānui) where we present our work every year, and are committed to actively promoting diversity, accessibility, and inclusivity in the presentation of artists and audience experience of our event.

 TERMS AND CONDITIONS